jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 You can choose to deploy and run this quickstart in a managed domain or on a standalone server.
 The sections below describe how to configure and start the server for both modes.

+_NOTE - Before you begin:_

+1. If it is running, stop the JBoss server.

+2. If you plan to test using a standalone server, backup the file:

+        $JBOSS_HOME/domain/configuration/standalone-full.xml

+3. If you plan to test using a managed domain, backup the following files:

+        $JBOSS_HOME/domain/configuration/domain.xml
+        $JBOSS_HOME/domain/configuration/host.xml

+After you have completed testing this quickstart, you can replace these files to restore the server to its original configuration.

+You can configure the server by running the install-domain.cli script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

 ### Configure and Start JBoss Enterprise Application Platform 6 or JBoss AS 7 in Domain Mode